MeatPopcicle/sys_py_desktop_notify/DESKTOP_ALERTING_SPECIFICATION.md

 Build a comprehensive, backend-agnostic Python interface for desktop notification systems on Linux.
 This system serves as a unified API that can target multiple notification backends (Dunst, libnotify, systemd notifications) while providing rich icon resolution, configuration management, and extensible backend architecture.

 **DEPENDENCY NOTE**: This desktop alerting utility should utilize the icon resolution library located at:
-`/home/gauol/Scratch/Projects - Code/py_nofify` (py_notify package) for all SystemIconSet functionality.
+`/home/gauol/Scratch/Projects - Code/icon-mapper` (icon_mapper package) for all SystemIconSet functionality.

 ## Problem Statement